Adamant-im/adamant-coinoptimus/README.md

+# Deprecated

+ADAMANT CoinOptimus is deprecated.

+Its functionality has been expanded and moved to the premium version of [ADAMANT Tradebot](https://github.com/Adamant-im/adamant-tradebot).

+ADAMANT CoinOptimus remains available as a free self-hosted cryptocurrency liauidity trade bot as is.

+---

 ADAMANT CoinOptimus is a free self-hosted cryptocurrency trade bot.

 The bot trades with a 3% price step with Ladder/Grid trading strategy: